 Zia Priven Axis Chandelier

-Using multiple lights to throw illumination in all directions, Zia Priven's Axis Chandelier uses it's unique geometry to turn one light fixture into six.
-An ultra-modern statement of sleek, minimalist lines punctuated by sharply angled lamp shades on each end, this is an excellent piece to use as the modern accent in a traditional room, or the finishing touch in a more modern space.Continue to 4 of 12 below.
+Using multiple lights to throw illumination in all directions, Zia Priven's Axis Chandelier uses its unique geometry to turn one light fixture into six.
+An ultra-modern statement of sleek, minimalist lines punctuated by sharply angled lampshades on each end, this is an excellent piece to use as the modern accent in a traditional room or the finishing touch in a more modern space.Continue to 3 of 11 below.

 Zia Priven H20 Rocks Chandelier